crateio/crate.io/README.rst

 Relation to PyPI
 ================

-The software that powers Crate.io defaults to PyPI, but can techincally be used with any index that presents the same XMLRPC API.
+The software that powers Crate.io defaults to PyPI, but can technically be used with any index that presents the same XMLRPC API.

 Crate.io the website currently only mirrors PyPI.
 All Packages and their associated